smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 ---

+Join predicates in the `ON` clause determine matching criteria, while conditions in the `WHERE` clause act as filters.
+This distinction affects query results with outer joins.

-Predicate logic in the `ON` clause behaves differently from predicate logic in the `WHERE` clause.
-Please take a look at the output differences between these two queries.
+*  Conditions in the `ON` clause preserve unmatched rows from the outer table.

-Placing predicate logic in the `ON` statement preserves the outer join.
+*  Conditions in the `WHERE` clause can filter out NULL markers, converting the outer join into an effective inner join.

 ```sql
 SELECT  a.ID,